software/hoardy-web/./extension/page/help.org

 On entering collected or discarded state, loggable metadata of each reqres is copied into the recent reqres history-log and is kept there until the size of the log reaches this many elements, at which point the older elements of the log start being elided automatically.

 You can also ask Hoardy-Web to forget all history manually by pressing this button, or to forget history of reqres generated by the currently active tab by pressing that button instead, or do the same by using similar buttons in the-log.
-Using the-log will also allow the use of reqres filtering options for doing this, allowing you to selectively forget parts of history.
+Using the-log also allows the use of reqres filtering options available there for doing this, allowing you to selectively forget parts of history.

 Step 4: Archival